Interface functionality: managing screens

 You may also select the text, or part of it, with the mouse cursor, and copy (Ctrl+C) and paste it (Ctrl+V) in any other document.

-Screen information formats available in Designer 7.11:
+Screen information formats available from Designer 7.11:

 Conditional Display Fields List (obsolete definition) (CSV) - A list of all fields with an outdated read-only or suppress condition in their screen definition.
 These outdated definitions should be converted into a current definition to work in Collections (click here - caption ‘The Copy button’ - for more information).